-I want to thank all my friends who played a role in developing me into a good individual.
-Because of the challenges provided by them, I could raise myself every time and 90% I did succeed.
+I want to thank all my friends who played a role in developing me into the right individual.
+Because of the challenges, I could raise myself every time, and 90% I did succeed.

-The change in attitude was mainly inspired by Steve Waugh.
+Steve Waugh mainly inspired the change in attitude.
 He became the Captain of the Australian Team in 1998, which inspired me to become a leader and make others push hard and personally set challenges.

-It was also this time, we started playing some ruthless cricket and at the end of it, we had a great laugh at each other.
+This time, we started playing some ruthless cricket, and at the end of it, we had a great laugh at each other.
 It was a journey which I enjoyed without bothering about the destination.

-My cricket life started trying to be a Sachin, which I did brilliantly by being the one man army and to end it like a leader of the caliber of Steve Waugh.
+My cricket life started trying to be a Sachin, which I did brilliantly by being the one-man army to end like a leader of Steve Waugh’s caliber.

-In the end, more than cricket, I enjoyed the other aspects of seeing others happy, involving others and more importantly compete as a team.
-Incidentally, Steve is my mom’s favourite crickter and she also used to accompany me to various cricket skill camps early in my life.
+In the end, more than cricket, I enjoyed the other aspects of seeing others happy, involving others, and, more importantly, compete as a team.
+Incidentally, Steve is my mom’s favourite cricketer, and she also used to accompany me to various cricket skill camps early in my life.

-For me, 6th of January, 2004 at 1.15pm local Indian time, it was a moment, which will remain with me forever.
+For me, the 6th of January, 2004, at 1.15 pm local Indian time, was a moment, which will remain with me forever.

 Steve Waugh: caught Sachin Tendulkar bowled Kumble – 80

-He got out off his trademark slog sweep and fittingly Sachin took the catch.
+He got out off his trademark slog sweep, and fittingly Sachin took the catch.
 It was at his home ground SCG, Sydney.
-It was an emotional moment for me as well, since I had stopped playing few months back.
+It was an emotional moment for me as well since I had stopped playing a few months back.

-To end I get reminded of the following line I thought once as a kid.
+I get reminded of the following line I thought of once as a kid.

-Sridhar (first guy with whom I played on those roads in 1991), Anirudh (Bunty), Anupam (Dumpy), Praveen, Bharath, Ravi, Ajay, Vijay, Pavan, Anjeneya, Abhishek, Jaggu, Umapathy, Thejaswi Udupa, Abhilash, Monty, Niku, Basava ( the best I ever played with), Mallesh, Mote, Govinda (Kambli), Jagan, Raaghu, Pradeep, Sudhindra, Bipin( 4 years younger to me, highly talented), Kiran Sr, Kiran Jr, Nandu, Venugopal, Praveen, Renuka, Pavan, Santosh, Ramnath, Chetan, Nahush, Chaitanya, Kumaraswamy, Nikhil, Goutham, Preetham, Truthik, Anoop, Rakhshit, Rajat, Saravanan, Sharath, Allen, Elvin, Manjunath, Manu, Sanjay, Arun, Mayur and others.
+Sridhar (the first guy with whom I played on those roads in 1991), Anirudh (Bunty), Anupam (Dumpy), Praveen, Bharath, Ravi, Ajay, Vijay, Pavan, Anjaneya, Abhishek, Jaggu, Umapathy, Thejaswi Udupa, Abhilash, Monty, Niku, Basava ( the best I ever played with), Mallesh, Mote, Govinda (Kambli), Jagan, Raaghu, Pradeep, Sudhindra, Bipin( 4 years younger to me, highly talented), Kiran Sr, Kiran Jr, Nandu, Venugopal, Praveen, Renuka, Pavan, Santosh, Ramnath, Chetan, Nahush, Chaitanya, Kumaraswamy, Nikhil, Goutham, Preetham, Truthik, Anoop, Rakhshit, Rajat, Saravanan, Sharath, Allen, Elvin, Manjunath, Manu, Sanjay, Arun, Mayur, and others.

-But most important is Anianna, who played a lot of cricket and as a kid I watched every game he and his friends played.
+Most importantly, Anianna, who played a lot of cricket, and as a kid, I watched every game he and his friends played.

-This is also to mention a man by name Mr. JayaPrakash.
-The most complete cricketer I ever saw.
+A special mention a man by the name of Mr. JayaPrakash.
+He was the first complete cricketer I ever saw.
 He gave me the first break into serious cricket as a substitute in a tournament.
-I still remember the way he used to hit sixes one handed.
-Sadly he passed away in 1994, October.
+I still remember the way he used to hit sixes one-handed.
+Sadly he passed away in 1994 October.